adamw/website/content/blog/2014-01-07-traffic-simulation-game-in-elm.md

 dsq_thread_id:
   - 2097486612
 categories:
-  - different
-  - Elm
-  - Functional programming
+  - functional programming
-  - Languages
-  - Uncategorized
+  - something different

 ---
 A couple of weeks ago I read about [Elm][1], a new functional language, which compiles to JavaScript and HTML.
 Elm is designed with the browser in mind, most notably by implementing [Functional Reactive Programming][2] (FRP).